AdrLeung/AdrLeung.github.io/README.md

 - test2

 Check out my resume.
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/adrianlhleung/)
+Feel free to connect with me on <a href="https://www.linkedin.com/in/adrianlhleung/" target="_blank" rel="nooperner noreferrer">LinkedIn</a>